csc7/PP2_CI/README.md

 \
 After first deployment, several updates have been carried out before the final version.
 These updates were implemented in the deployed website from Gitpod, just by using the "push" command for every commit (change) in the ongoing development.

+The project can also be forked from the repository (https://github.com/csc7/PP2_CI_WW), please check for the "Fork" button, top-right of the page, to achieve this task.

 <br><br>
 ## [Back to Index](#index)